Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 - Use when code is committed but is intentionally left incomplete, i.e. empty method bodies whose implementation is part of another sprint-planned issue
 - Use for any changes that need to occur later in the following code (i.e dummy data or a quick hack)
+- Should not ship with them in the code

 ```/* */```
 - generally these should _never_ be used